BNPL Tracker: Nearly 1 in 3 Consumers Considering Applying for Buy Now, Pay Later Loan This Month

 We’ll update this page as new data emerges.

-The September 2024 LendingTree BNPL Tracker finds that 32% of Americans are considering applying for a BNPL installment loan this month.
-That’s down one percentage point from August.
+The November 2024 LendingTree BNPL Tracker finds that 35% of Americans are considering applying for a BNPL installment loan this month.
+That’s up two percentage points from October and is the highest percentage since September 2023’s 35%.

-This month’s percentage includes 18% who say they’ll apply and 14% who say they might.
+This month’s percentage includes 21% who say they expect to apply — the highest percentage since 21% in July 2023 — and 14% who say they might.

-Additionally, 42% of Americans say they expect to apply for a BNPL loan at least once in the next six months, up two percentage points from August.
-That 42% includes 14% who say they expect to do so at least three times in that period.
+Additionally, 45% of Americans say they expect to apply for a BNPL loan at least once in the next six months, up two percentage points from October and marking the highest percentage since June 2023’s record 51%.
+That 45% includes 16% who say they expect to do so at least three times in that period, which is the highest since July 2023’s 17%.

 Generally speaking, BNPL usage doesn’t help you build credit the way using a credit card, a personal loan or another type of loan can.
 BNPL loans aren’t typically included in credit-scoring formulas.
 That’s highly likely to change in the next few years as lenders, credit bureaus and credit-scoring companies figure out how best to incorporate these loans into formulas.
 For now, however, that spotless payment history on your BNPL loan isn’t helping your credit score.